Hackaton-VAC/Hackathon-F8-2021/README.md

 This project was developed for: [David Hernández](https://www.linkedin.com/in/david-hernandez-3a5592a1/), [María Victoria Jorge](https://www.linkedin.com/in/maria-victoria-jorge), [Carlos Spaggiari](https://www.linkedin.com/in/carlos-spaggiari-52b6988b/) and [Arturo Toro](https://www.linkedin.com/in/arturot1212/).

 ## Credits
-Planet models by [Akshat](https://sketchfab.com/shooter24994) ans the Sun model by [SebastianSosnowski](https://sketchfab.com/SebastianSosnowski) are licensed under [Creative Commons Attribution](http://creativecommons.org/licenses/by/4.0/).
+Planet models by [Akshat](https://sketchfab.com/shooter24994) and the Sun model by [SebastianSosnowski](https://sketchfab.com/SebastianSosnowski) are licensed under [Creative Commons Attribution](http://creativecommons.org/licenses/by/4.0/).